 Craig Greenfield, along with others, have been passionate voices for community-care/kinship care, and dispassionate voices for residential care options (blog, 2016).
 Though Greenfield’s passion is admirable, his writings reveal a bias against orphanages, but this is understandable considering his history.
 Even though for decades it has been generally accepted wisdom by those working amongst orphans that families are predominantly the best place for orphans, there also was an awareness that varied social, political and medical reasons sometimes preclude this option ( ).
 Greenfield’s prose reveals that he was unaware of this on-the-ground perspective and he believed his initial assessment of the superiority of orphanages was the predominant viewpoint.
 Though his assessment was indeed in line with popular opinion, it was far from accepted amongst actual orphan care providers.

 Greenfield’s voice, along with other associated publishings seldom acknowledge the significant research and studies indicating an alternative view (blogs, p Urban Halo ).
 This is actually unsurprising, considering that many of the voices against institutional and residential care come from those who personally began with thinking residential care was a ‘best’ option.
 This history appears to produce biased results based on a ’shocked’ response, so the pendulum swings to a passionate promotion of alternatives.
 As previously pointed out though, amongst seasoned workers and caretakers on the ground, there seldom was any consideration that orphanages or institutions were best case scenarios.
 Instead, there was simply a recognition of their place in a broken world where family structures are eroding, AIDS is decimating the population, and community support is waning due to the demands on it.

+The Regional Realities

 This viewpoint was evident as long ago as the 90’s, for in certain regions of the globe, it could not be ignored that some cultural practices, coupled with the AIDS crisis, produced broken-down kinship-care options ( ).
 Here are some of the comments from orphans during that time highlighting the problem (Foster, 1998):